 In The Dresden Files: Cold Days, the fairy Dresden nicknames "Captain Hook" is revealed to be a girl named Lacuna after she is captured by the heroes and her armor comes off.

-Vala in Stargate SG-1.
+Vala Mal Doran is revealed this way in "Prometheus Unbound" .
 Downright hilarious when she starts trying to seduce Daniel while wearing the armor of an artificially engineered monster super-soldier, and with her voice masked to match...
 A bit of a variation in that Vala was the one who attacked the ship and captured Daniel.
+This is probably a Shout-Out to Claudia Black's previous role in Farscape (see below).

 While no helmet or concealment is involved, in the episode "The Flax" one very masculine-looking Zenetan pirate (played by a male actor) is revealed to be female of her species by the end of one Farscape episode.
 In their race, both genders look androgynous, and a female can pass as male.